UK to continue to grant contracts to embattled Interserve: FT

-(Reuters) - Britain’s government will continue granting contracts to Interserve Plc (IRV.L) as the debt-laden British outsourcing company battles to avoid a Carillion-style collapse, the Financial Times reported on Tuesday.
+(Reuters) - Britain’s government will continue granting contracts to Interserve Plc (IRV.L) as the debt-laden outsourcing company battles to avoid a Carillion-style collapse, the Financial Times reported on Tuesday.

-Britain does not see Interserve as another Carillion (CLLN.L), which collapsed in a mass of debt and pension dues in January, the FT reported, citing government sources.
+Britain does not see Interserve as another Carillion (CLLN.L), the construction and outsourcing company that collapsed in a mass of debt and pension dues in January, the FT reported, citing government sources.

 Government tenders expected to be released early next year include a contract to provide housing for asylum seekers and another running a back-to-work program for the unemployed, the newspaper said.

+“Public sector procurement rules require that bids are evaluated based on specific requirements and selection criteria,” the spokesperson said in an emailed statement.

+“For any major contracts this includes a test to see whether the bidding company has the economic and financial standing to undertake the contract”.

-The British government and Interserve had no immediate comment when contacted by Reuters.
+Interserve had no immediate comment when contacted by Reuters.

 Shares in Interserve lost more than half their value on Monday after the company announced a rescue plan that envisaged converting much of its debt into new shares, potentially handing control of the company to its creditors.